Dao (Chinese sword): Other types

-The dadao was used by some Chinese militia units against Japanese invaders in the Second Sino-Japanese War, occasioning "The Sword March".
-The miaodao, a descendant of the changdao, also saw use.
-These were used during planned ambushes on Japanese troops because the Chinese military and patriotic resistance groups often had a shortage of firearms.

-Most Chinese martial arts schools still train extensively with the dao, seeing it as a powerful conditioning tool and a versatile weapon, with self-defense techniques transferable to similarly sized objects more commonly found in the modern world, such as canes, baseball or cricket bats, for example.
-Some schools teach double sword shuangdao 雙刀, forms and fencing, one dao for each hand.

-One measure of the proper length of the sword should be from the hilt in your hand, the tip of the blade at the brow, and, in some schools, the shoulder height.
-Alternatively, the sword's length should be from the middle of the throat along the size of the outstretched arm.
-There are also significantly larger versions of dao used for training in some Baguazhang and Taijiquan schools.

-Nandao

-The nandao or "southern broadsword" is a modern innovation used for contemporary wushu practice.

 In modern wushu

 Daoshu (刀术 (刀術, Dāo shù, Broadsword Play)) refers to the competitive event in modern wushu taolu where athletes utilize a dao in a routine.
 It was one of the four main weapon events implemented at the 1st World Wushu Championships due to its general popularity.

 Apparatus

 The dao itself consists of a thin blade that makes noise when stabbing or cutting techniques are used.
 Over time, the edge has become more flimsy to create more noise, and the sword has become lighter to allow for faster handling.
 The only exception to this trend was in 1997 when the Chinese Wushu Association for one year required all swords to have a stiff blade in domestic competition.

 In older generations of modern wushu, broadsword flags were generally large, but over the years they have greatly reduced in size to allow for more speed and clarity of the movements.

 As of the 2024 IWUF rules, broadsword blades should be no shorter than the top of a competitor's ear if held vertically beside the body with the left hand.
 The flag must also be no shorter than 30 centimeters.